This post may contain affiliate links. Please read our disclosure policy.

 How To Bake One Pork Chop

 - Preheat your oven to 400°F (200°C).
-Line a small baking sheet with foil or parchment paper and lightly grease it.
+Line a rimmed baking sheet with parchment paper or foil and lightly grease it.

 - Rub olive oil evenly over both sides of the pork chop.

-- In a small bowl, mix the salt, smoked paprika, garlic powder, and black pepper.
+- In a small bowl, mix the smoked paprika, garlic powder, kosher salt, and black pepper.
 Sprinkle the seasoning blend on both sides of the pork chop.

-- Remove the pork chop from the oven, cover it with foil, and let it rest for 10 minutes before serving.
+- Remove the pork chop from the oven, cover loosely with foil, and let it rest for 10 minutes before serving.
+This lets the juices redistribute so every slice stays moist.

 Expert Tips